-A decrease in the white blood cells might occur during your treatment.
-You may be at higher risk of infections.
+A decrease in white blood cells is unlikely during treatment.
+You may be at higher risk of infections during this period.

-- Wash your hands often. - Avoid coming in contact with people who have contagious diseases. - Contact a member of your healthcare team quickly if you notice any signs of infection (chills, cough, sore throat, pain while you urinate, etc.) - In case of fever, do not take acetaminophen (Ex: Tylenol[®], Atasol[®]) and anti-inflammatory medication (Ex: Motrin[®], Advil[®], Aleve[®]). - Stop your treatment and go to the Emergency Room if: - you have a fever of 38,3 °C (101°F) or above or - you have a fever of 38 °C (100,4 °F) twice an hour apart.
+- Wash your hands often. - During this period, avoid coming into contact with people who have contagious diseases. - Contact a member of your healthcare team quickly if you notice any signs of infection (chills, cough, sore throat, pain while urinating, etc.). - If you have a fever, do not take acetaminophen (Ex: Tylenol®, Atasol®) and anti-inflammatory medication (Ex: Motri®, Advil®, Aleve®, etc.). - Stop your treatment and go to the Emergency Room if: - you have a fever of 38,3 °C (101°F) or above - you have a fever of 38 °C (100,4 °F) twice an hour apart.